| Risiko / Label | Veröffentlichung | |

 ||

-| 09.11.2025 - Beckett Collectibles | 541.132 Datensätze geleaked | |
+| 09.11.2025 - Beckett Collectibles | 1.041.238 Datensätze geleaked | |

 | Email addresses, Names, Phone numbers, Physical addresses, Usernames In November 2025, Beckett Collectibles experienced a data breach accompanied by website content defacement.
 The stolen data was later advertised for sale on a prominent hacking forum, with portions subsequently released publicly.
-The publicly circulating data included more than 500k email addresses reportedly belonging to North American customers, along with a smaller subset containing names, usernames, phone numbers and physical addresses. |
+The publicly circulating data initially included more than 500k email addresses reportedly belonging to North American customers, before a larger corpus of over 1M addresses was published the following month.
+The impacted data included names, usernames, phone numbers and physical addresses. |

 ||